 By Rick Steves

 Great European train stations stir my wanderlust.
-Stepping off a train in Munich, I stand under the station's towering steel and glass rooftop and study the big, black schedule board crowned by the station clock.
-It lists two dozen departures.
-Every few minutes, the letters and numbers on each line spin and tumble as one by one cities and departure times work their way to the top and disappear just as another train glides away from its platform.
+Stepping off a train in Munich, I stand under the station's towering steel and glass rooftop and study the nearest big, blue departure screen.
+Every few minutes, the letters and numbers flicker as one by one cities and departure times work their way to the top and disappear just as another train glides away from its platform.

 Surrounded by Germany on the move, I notice businessmen in tight neckties, giddy teenage girls, and a Karl Marx–like bum leaning on a Bierstube counter.
 The fast and the slow, the young and the old, we're all in this together — working our way up life's departure board.

 There's plenty of romance here, but the hustle and bustle at train stations can also be confusing.
 Here are some tips on navigating Europe's temples of transportation.

 Nearly every station has old-fashioned ticket windows staffed by human beings, usually marked by long lines; avoid them by using ticket machines, which almost always offer instructions in English.

-The downside to ticket machines: Some won't take American credit cards (even if they claim to), or accept them only if you key in your card's PIN.
+Be aware that some ticket machines won't take American credit cards (even if they claim to), or accept them only if you key in your card's PIN.
 If the machines won't cooperate with your card, try cash (most machines are labeled according to the kind of payment they accept), or head for the ticket window.

-If you opt for a ticket window, try to select the appropriate line — larger stations may have different windows for domestic, international, sleeper cars, or immediate departures.
+If you opt for a ticket window, find the appropriate line — larger stations may have different windows for domestic, international, sleeper cars, or immediate departures.
 When buying tickets, you can most clearly communicate your intentions by writing what you need and showing it to the ticket agent: destination, date, time, how many people, first or second class.